Highest Flow Rate Combi Boiler

 Features and benifits

-• The 50kW commercial on demand hot water heater will modulate up to 10:1 for increased efficiency and lower consumption.
+• The 50kW commercial on demand hot water heater will modulate up to 10:1 for increased efficiency and lower energy consumption.

 • This commercial instant water heater has an integrated recirculation pump allowing the choice of direct flow through mode (draw) or a DHW recircualtion mode for immediate DHW supply.